-Signs that children with autism spectrum disorder are ready for toilet training
+Signs that autistic children are ready for toilet training

-Children with autism spectrum disorder (ASD) generally show the same signs of readiness for toilet training as typically developing children do.
-But these signs might appear when your child is older, and the training might take longer.
+Autistic children generally show the same signs of readiness for toilet training as typically developing children.
+But these signs might appear when autistic children are older, and the training might take longer.

 Some signs that your child is ready include:

-- being able to tell you (or show you with a sign or gesture) that she has wet or soiled her nappy or clothes
+- being able to tell you (or show you with a sign or gesture) that they’ve wet or soiled their nappy or clothes

-- being able to follow a simple instruction like ‘Sit on the toilet’, and being able to pull her pants up and down
+- being able to follow a simple instruction like ‘Sit on the toilet’, and being able to pull their pants up and down

 - having enough bladder control to stay dry for at least one hour at a time during the day.